 Historic Denver Action Fund

 Historic Denver accepts applications for our Action Fund program now with multiple deadlines throughout the year.
-The first deadline for 2018 is April 1st!
-The next deadlines are June 1st and September 1st.
+The next deadline for 2018 is June 1st!
+The final deadline is September 1st.
 The Action Fund is designed to catalyze innovative neighborhood and community projects that enhance the city’s unique identity, promote and maintain authentic character, and honor cultural heritage as reflected in the built environment.
 Through the Action Fund Historic Denver will select one to three community or neighborhood projects each year.
 Projects will receive technical assistance, staff support and direct financial investment from Historic Denver, ranging from $2,500 to $10,000.
 Projects will be selected through an annual competitive application process.

 Examples of Eligible Projects:

 - Development of a conservation or design overlay district

 - Development of design guidelines

 - Historic and architectural resource survey (if neighborhood has not been surveyed through Discover Denver or requires more extensive survey)

 - Publications or educational tools and related marketing

 - Research and writing of historic district applications